8 Types of Credit Cards to Apply For

 Others offer the rate to transfer a balance or to consolidate debt.
 And many offer the low rate for both.

-If you’re carrying a balance, transferring it to a card with a lower or 0% introductory interest rate could actually help you pay less in interest if you use the card responsibly and pay the balance during the promotional period.
+If you’re carrying a balance, transferring it to a card with a lower or 0% introductory interest rate could actually help you pay less in interest—if you use the card responsibly and pay the balance during the introductory period.
+But keep in mind that a balance transfer could come with fees.
+And that could impact any potential savings.

 By law, intro rates must last at least six months.
 During that time, you can focus on paying down your account balance.
 That’s because, depending on the promotional rate, you may not have to pay much—or any—interest for that period.